-1. Everyday, write down what you are grateful for
+1. Write down what you are grateful for every day

 It’s not unusual for one negative thought to lead to another, and before we know it we are caught in a spiral of pessimistic thoughts and are struggling to see a way forward.
 One way to break this cycle and to inject a little positivity into your life, is to write down at least one thing that you’re grateful for each day.
 This could be anything; from the roof over your head, to your friend on the other end of the phone, through to the sunshine peeking through your blinds in the morning.